BraXi/CoD4_DeathRun_1.2_Mod/README.md

 The players in the opposite team have to kill the trapmaster (aka. activator) after finishing his course without dying.
 As of this day, more than 4 years after it's initial release, it's still one of the most popular CoD4 mods along with ProMod and CodJumper.

 * Official website: http://www.moddb.com/mods/braxs-death-run-mod
 * Official trailer: https://www.youtube.com/watch?v=n_YTTdQPJfk

 Have fun with that code, would be nice if you commited something back to the mod if you find it worthy =) Extract deathrun_dev to your cod4/mods directory and run makeMod.bat, press D (you're copying directories) if asked and then run makeIWD.bat to build .IWD files.
+PS.
+Files are slightly diferent from what was in official beta build, I've merged what I could from retrieved 1.2.1 files which was meant to be released in May 2012 but was never due to hard drive crash.

 Credits
 =======